 It's common to have a bad reaction to foods we eat on occasion, such as gas from eating beans or headaches from drinking wine.
-If you're lactose intolerant you may experience diarrhea when you consume dairy.
+If you're lactose intolerant, you may experience diarrhea when you consume dairy.
 These are all examples of food sensitivities or intolerances, which are different from allergies in that they are not immune system reactions.
 With a food allergy, the immune system reacts to specific foods which can result in symptoms that range from mild skin rashes or itching, to anaphylaxis, a serious reaction that can be fatal.

 When the body has an immune system reaction to a specific food, it produces antibodies to that food.
 When you eat that food, an immune response is triggered, your body releases histamines and you have allergic symptoms.
-These symptoms may occur immediately after eating the specific food, or up to hours later.
+These symptoms may occur immediately after eating the specific food, or hours later.
 Food allergy symptoms may include:

 - skin rash

 - abdominal pain

 In severe cases, the allergic reaction may result in a drop in blood pressure, loss of consciousness, or death.

 Food intolerance does not involve a reaction of the immune system.
 For example, lactose intolerance is a common food intolerance.
 People who are lactose intolerant lack the enzyme (lactase) needed to digest sugar found in dairy (lactose).
 This intolerance results in gas, bloating, and abdominal pain when dairy is consumed.
 Some types of food intolerance, including lactose intolerance, can be treated.
 Over-the-counter lactase tablets can help people who are lactose intolerant to digest dairy, and many lactose-free dairy products are available.